 Economics were considered when selecting a location for the Project.
-The Project will create approximately one to two full-time operations and maintenance (O&M) jobs.
+The Project will create approximately two to three full-time O&M jobs.
 These employees are expected to reside locally.
-Additionally, the Project will create up to 20 temporary construction jobs during the approximately eight-month construction period.
+Additionally, the Project will create up to 150 temporary construction jobs over the approximately 9- to 12-month construction period, with the number of workers on-site at any given time varying depending on the phase of construction.

-The estimated total cost to construct the Project is approximately \$130 million.
+The estimated total cost to construct the Project is approximately \$181 million.